 - I am looking for a GMAT overview and common test-taking strategies.
-I have scored well on standardized tests in the past and feel reasonably confident as I think about the GMAT.
-The GMAT scoring I need for my target MBA program is average (~550) , I am reasonably disciplined, and I have more than enough time before teste day and time in my schedule to wrestle with the exam on my own.
+I have scored well on standardized tests in the past and feel reasonably confident.
+The GMAT scoring I need for my target MBA program is average (~550) , I am reasonably disciplined, I have more than enough time before test day, and I have time in my schedule to wrestle with the exam on my own.

 - I am unexpectedly scoring below average on practice tests, and I am not sure why.
 I don’t have unlimited time to study, but I feel like even with unlimited time, I would not make substantial progress.